 - People enter a meeting in order of importance, with the highest-ranking person arriving first and so on.
 The same goes for introductions.

-- Take your time to get to know your business partner, allowing for casual conversation to begin a meeting.
+- Take time to get to know your business partner, allowing for a casual conversation to begin a meeting.

 - Expect some meetings or discussions to be conducted over dinner or drinks.

 - In India, the highest-ranking person makes the final decisions.
 Therefore, if the owner or director of the company is not present, it is likely that you are still engaged in early negotiations and will not reach a final agreement at this meeting.

 Personal relationships play a significant role in Indian business culture.
 Third-party introductions are almost a necessity as Indians prefer to work with those whom they know and trust.
 For them, trust is the key to good business, and they will be looking for an honest commitment to the relationship from you.
 Their business networks are often comprised of relatives and peers asguarantees trust.

 They only want to expand their networks with partners they can rely on.
 Hence, they tend to want to know a great deal about their partners to build the loyalty and trust needed to support business in the future.
 You may consider some of the questions asked to be irrelevant or too personal, but try to be patient and answer their questions for the sake of the business relationship.

 If you lose your temper, you may lose their trust in doing business with you.
 All matters of disagreement or conflict should be dealt with in the most diplomatic manner possible.
 If you offend your business partner, do not ignore the fact that you did so as this will likely jeopardise your relationship with them.
 If you are unsure of what to do, it is a good idea to have your supervisor apologise on your behalf.

 - Be patient with negotiations as they can progress much slower than what Australians are used to.